MICs can differ for different instances of the same kind of technical debt

 A view of the left side guard on a truck operated by the City of Cambridge, Massachusetts.
 Side guards prevent vulnerable road users (pedestrians, bicyclists, and motorcyclists) from being swept under trucks and crushed (and often killed) by the truck’s rear wheels.
 Cambridge has a pilot program affecting city-operated trucks, but Boston is requiring all contractors to install side guards.
 This change in regulations creates a technical debt for all truck operators whose vehicles lack side guards.
 [Volpe 2017] City of Cambridge photo courtesy U.S. Department of Transportation.

-Aligning existing assets to new standards can have expensive consequences.
-We must include all costs in the calculation of MPrin.
-Unfortunately, some costs are often overlooked or accounted for in other ways.
-For example, testing might require a service interruption or product availability delays or interruptions.
-And that could entail a revenue stream delay or interruption.
+The activity required to align existing assets to the new standards can have expensive consequences, which must be included in the calculation of MPrin, but which, unfortunately, are often overlooked or accounted for in other ways.
+For example, the testing required by the standards alignment effort might require a service interruption or product availability delays or interruptions, which could entail a revenue stream delay or interruption.
 That lost revenue is certainly a consequence of the debt retirement effort.

 Deferring retirement of this class of technical debt can expose the enterprise to the risk of MPrin growth in two ways.
-First, when we defer debt retirement, the number of instances of violations of the new standards can increase as we develop new assets in compliance with the obsolete standards.
-Second is the potential for increases in the number of ripple effect instances when we defer debt retirement.
-These instances arise from increases in the number of artifacts that require updating.
-The issue isn’t that they aren’t compliant with the new standards.
-Rather, it is that we must align them with the components we modify to comply with the new standards.
-In this way, MPrin at debt retirement time can greatly exceed the savings we realized when we first incurred the debt.
+First, when we defer debt retirement, the number of instances of violations of the new standards can increase, of course, as new assets are developed in compliance with the obsolete standards.
+Second, and less obvious, perhaps, is the potential for increases in the number of ripple effect instances when we defer debt retirement.
+These instances arise from increases in the number of artifacts that require updating, not because they are not compliant with the new standards, but because they need to be made compatible with the components that are eventually modified to comply with the new standards.
+In this way, MPrin at debt retirement time can differ from — and greatly exceed — the savings realized when we first incurred the debt.

 However, as with most technical debts, deferring retirement of this class of debt can sometimes be wise.
-For example, if the assets that bear the debt are about to be retired, the debt they carry vanishes when we retire those assets.
+For example, if the assets that bear the debt are about to be retired, the technical debt they carry vanishes when those assets are retired.

 References